The Unauthorized Autobiography

 Mommy

 The illegitimate love-child of Albert Einstein and Marilyn Monroe, (Unfortunately, I inherited Mom's brains and Dad's looks....) born and raised in Central Pennsylvania, I gained a love for the great outdoors.
 That is because my parents used to lock me out of the house at night with the cats and dogs.
-By the time I was three years old, I could build a fully functional 7-room log cabin using nothing more than my pacifier and rudimentary hand-made tools.
+By the time I was three years old, I could build a fully functional 7-room log cabin using nothing more than my binkee and rudimentary hand-made tools.
 That's me!
 Hard at work!
-Basic Stats :
+My 'job' till I was 11 was to "cut down on the feral cat population on the farm"...
+Talk to me individually if you are strong enough for the details...

 Where to begin?
 Had an uneventful childhood.
 Grew up in the typical dysfunctional American family.
 Three brothers.
 No sisters - girls never would have survived us 4...
 Dad raised us.
 Didn't know Mom.
 She left when I was 3.
-He was military.
+Dad was career military.
 I miss him.
 Raised on a farm till 11 years old.
 My job was to "thin" the feral cat population...
 Ask me for the gory details sometime...
 Fumbled through my informative school years thinking I was cool.
 Won a smile contest in 6th grade. wow.
 Was mediocre in sports (Wrestling) in high school - Middletown, PA.
 (Three Mile Island territory, if you think that's important...)
 Wasted my informative years listening to my hormones instead of my elders and betters.
 (Now there's a shocker, huh?)
 Went to college 'cause that's what was expected - AND it kept me out of Vienam for a while.
-Took Secondary Education as a major because it didn't require a foreign language and I didn't like little kids.
+Took Secondary Education as a major because it didn't require a foreign language (I failed 3 years of French in high school...) and I didn't like little kids.
 Math major for the 1st 3 1/2 years at college.
-Fumbled through classes between wrestling practices, pumping gas to pay the massive $700 tuition, and naps.
+Fumbled through classes between wrestling practices, pumping gas to pay the massive $700/semester tuition, and naps.
 Blew out my knees in '72 - mean ole guy from U of Alabama hurt me...
 Lifted weights for the year I was off the mats.
 Gained 100 pounds in one year, figuratively speaking, of course; Better living through Chemistry...
 Decided to also major in physics during my 4th year (my 1st Senior year) so I had something to do with all that Math I was supposedly learning.
 Lucky enough to find a great physics Prof in Bob Hartford.
 Thanks, Dr. Bob.
-You light the fuse that thousands of high school students since then will hate you for.
+You lit the fuse that thousands of high school students since then have hated you for.

 Was accepted as a NASA Astrophysics Educator Ambassador in 2002.
 Received word that I won the 2003 Classroom Connect's International Internet Educator of the Year Award!
 COOL BEANS!
-It carried a $5000.00 cash prize, a 9 day trip to Costa Rica, a 3-day trip to the Big Apple to get the award, a new laptop & iPAQ from Compaq, and lots of hi-tech gadgets that will keep me outta the bars for at least a week!
-Check it out at IEOTY!
+It carried a $10K cash prize, a 9 day trip to Costa Rica, a 3-day trip to the Big Apple to get the award, a new laptop & iPAQ from Compaq, and lots of hi-tech gadgets that kept me outta the bars for at least a week!
+As I mentioned earlier, Classroom Connect is no longer.
+It was one of the very first world-wide professional development groups and did a great job for many years.

 After all that, I decided to take an early retirement in June 2004 and continue somewhere else for my last 10-ish years.
 Put the word out I was looking.
 Interviewed in places from California to Northern Yukon to Boston.
 Decided Connecticut fit my bill the best.
-So here I am.
-Sharing the few things I think I know for 5 or 6 more years till I retire again and move to the Arctic and be eaten by Polar Bears if any are left after all the Gore-Bull Warming hype or by rabid penguins...
+Just finished up 12 years at Greenwich HS sharing the few things I think I know.
+Had plans to move to Alaska or the Arctic and be eaten by Polar Bears if any are left after all the Gore-Bull Warming hype or by rabid penguins that got lost on a northerly migration...
 You can't do it ALL.
 But, you can die happy trying.
-Living happily and blissfully ignorantly (is that even a word?) in CT with my lovely bride, Darlene, her Mom, Whatsername, and our two retarded dogs, Boo and Bear, yellow lab and Bernese Mtn Dog respectively.

 "Life should NOT be a journey to the grave with the intention of arriving safely in an attractive and well preserved body with 'six-pack' abs and wrinckle-free face, but rather to skid in sideways, cigar in mouth, deep-fat-fried chocolate-covered something in one hand, martini in the other, body thoroughly used up, wracked with pain, totally worn out and screaming "WOO HOO!
 What a ride!"